mikedef/moos-ivp-gateway/README.md

 When `iMOOSGateway` receives a MOOS variable that is configured to be forwarded, depending on its type; i.e. string or double, the variable name and the content with be put into a `FromGateway` protobuf message, and sent over to the client using the TCP connection

 When the client sends a `ToGateway` type protobuf message over the TCP link, unless if it's a blocked message, the `iMOOSGateway` application will publish it to the MOOSDB.
 The content of the incoming message could be a string or a double and will be posted to the MOOSDB as a `KEY-VALUE` pair.

+See `moos-ivp-gateway/src/lib/lib_gateway_protobuf` for more information into the gateway.proto message definition

 ## Dependencies
 * Google protocol buffers